Primary Advisor/Dissertation Chair

 Field Study, Focus Group, Observation, Multi-case study

 Johnson, Sarah Rose, "Case Studies of Innovative Science Teacher Professional Development Programming at Biological Field Stations" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4153.